Zdeněk Fierlinger: Communist Czechoslovakia

 Between 1946 and 1948, Fierlinger was chairman of the Czech Social Democratic Party.
-In November 1947, the Social Democrats ousted him as their leader and charged that he was too submissive to the Communists.
+In November 1947, the Social Democrats ousted him as their leader, claiming that he was too submissive to the Communists.

 After the communist coup in February 1948, Fierlinger acted as the chief proponent of the "unification" of the Social Democrats and the Communists.
-By the unification of the party, he became a member of the Central Committee of the Czechoslovak Communist Party in 1948.
+Under the terms of the merger later that year, he became a member of the KSČ Central Committee.
 According to the American journalist John Gunther, Fierlinger was subsequently nicknamed "Dr. Quislingerer".

 He subsequently served as Deputy Prime Minister from 1948 to 1953, Minister of the State Office for religious affairs from 1951 to 1953, Chairman of the National Assembly from 15 October 1953 to 23 June 1964 and Minister in charge of the State.
 He remained a member of the Central Committee until 1966.

-During the Prague Spring of 1968, the Soviet embassy in Prague viewed Fierlinger in hostile terms as a "right-wing" force within the Czechoslovak Communist Party (a supporter of the Prague Spring).
+During the Prague Spring of 1968, the Soviet embassy in Prague viewed Fierlinger in hostile terms as a "right-wing" force within the KSČ (a supporter of the Prague Spring).
 In its reports to Moscow, he was described by Soviet diplomats as someone who supported the liberalising reforms of Alexander Dubček intended to achieve "socialism with a human face".
 In 1968, among other things, one of his last public acts was to lead a delegation in protest outside the Soviet embassy against the Soviet invasion of Czechoslovakia.